BennyTheDev/pipe-specs/README.md

 A transaction containing this function, must be assigned to a beneficiary address as described in General Rules.
 This allows for applications like marketplaces sending royalties to the benificiary on trading fees.

+Clients must skip UTXOs being used for mints that already contain tokens.

 [MAX] and [LIMIT] values must be a hex encoded string, representing a human readable number.
 Leading zeros are not allowed.
 Trailing zeros in decimals are not allowed.
 One decimal point can be used or omitted.
 No other characters are allowed.

 Transactions with decimal points beyond [DECIMALS] are rejected.
 Max. number is '18446744073709551615'.